 Iterative software development is best defined by applying the control loop paradigm to software engineering objectives:

-- Scope and invariants are defined with regard to the business (synchronic) perspective.
+- Scope and invariants are defined with regard to the enterprise architecture (synchronic) perspective.

 - Increments are defined with regard to the engineering (diachronic) perspective.